All Episodes

 He's in a state of shock.

-Jeez, it will never be, no matter how much the American and Canadian government legislated in their law that is acceptable, it will never be acceptable by the Muslims, said Wahaj.
+It will never be, no matter how much the American and Canadian government legislated in their law that is acceptable, it will never be acceptable by the Muslims, said Wahaj.

-The prophet Muhammad said the one who does it and the one whom it is done to kill them both.
+The Prophet Muhammad said, the one who does it and the one whom it is done to, kill them both.

-Now he said people shouldn't kill gays.
+Now, he said people shouldn't kill gays.

 Well, that's what they say out loud, but that's not what they do in private.